Higher dimensional Jordan curves: An application to uniformly non-flat sets

 with $N_0 \leq k$, then

-To see this, note first that because $E$ satisfies the topological condition \eqref{e:TC} with parameters $r_0, \alpha_0, \eta_0, \delta_0$, then $E_{R, k}$ must also be a TS $d$-surface with comparable parameters (up to constants).
-Hence, we can apply Corollary \ref{cor:main} to see that
+To see this, note first that because $E$ satisfies the topological condition \eqref{e:TC} with parameters $r_0, \alpha_0, \eta_0, \delta_0, \gamma_0$, then $E_{R, k}$ must also be a stable $d$-surface with comparable parameters (up to constants).
+This can be seen with a proof akin to that of Lemma \ref{l:TC-STC}.
+Hence, we can apply Corollary \ref{t:topo-main} to see that

-where the constants behind $\sim$ are as in the statement of Corollary \ref{cor:main}.
+where the constants behind $\approx$ are as in the statement of Corollary \ref{t:topo-main}.
+We can now check \eqref{e:BJ-a}: we have that